Epping - East

 Employment conditions in Epping - East remain below the national average according to AreaSearch analysis

-Epping - East has a skilled workforce with the construction sector prominently represented.
-Its unemployment rate was 4.9% in June 2025, slightly higher than Greater Melbourne's 4.6%.
+Epping - East has a skilled workforce with notable representation in the construction sector.
+Its unemployment rate was 4.9% as of June 2025, with an estimated employment growth of 3.0% over the past year.

 Frequently Asked Questions - Employment